-This very well written article by Paul Johnson was picked up from the Javea Connect group last week.
+This very well written article by Paul Johnson was picked up from the Javea Connect group a while ago.
 As it was in a closed group, it was not possible to share it and so we thought that by making it into a feature on the website, more people would be able to read his recommendations and absorb his words of wisdom.

 Paul Tells Us:-